ILNP - Identifier-Locator Network Protocol

 Overview

 This project is enhancing the Internet Architecture by enriching the set of namespaces.
-The basic approach to this is to deprecate the concept of an IP Address and replace it with separate Locator and Identifier values a pairing of which forms an Identifier-Locator Vector (ILV).
-Although the architectural concept is independent of any particular network protocol, our research demonstration will be based on IPv6.
+The basic approach is to deprecate the concept of an IP Address.
+Instead, a separate Locator and Identifier value, the pairing of which forms an Identifier-Locator Vector (ILV), is used for addressing, in place of an IP address.
+Although the architectural concept is independent of any particular network protocol, our work is focussed on using IPv6, but within the ILNP architecture and with ILNP addressing semantics.

 Although our work is architectural, it is driven by actual problems with the current Internet Architecture (RC4984).
 For example, an operational concern addressed by this proposal at an early stage was the rapid increase in size and in entropy of the Internet routing table, specifically the Routing Information Base (RIB) (RFC4098) of the Default-Free Zone (DFZ).
 A cause for both routing table growth and the increase in entropy is the method for site multihoming, which depends on adding extra more-specific prefixes globally for each multihomed site.

 Another example is support for mobile hosts and mobile networks.
-Mobile systems support was not part of the original Internet Protocol design, and so supporting mobility requires additions to IP, as well as treating addresses differently, resulting in inconsistent end-to-end semantics ('home' addresses, and 'care-of' addresses in Mobile IP).
+Mobile systems support was not part of the original Internet Protocol design, and so supporting mobility requires additions to IP, as well as treating addresses differently, resulting in inconsistent end-to-end semantics (e/g. "home" addresses, and "care-of" addresses in Mobile IP).

 We believe that ILNP will lead to several specific advantages over the currently deployed Internet Architecture.
-These advantages include harmoniously integrating various functionality:
+These advantages include harmoniously integrating various different functions that were developed over different timescales and retro-fitted to IP and might not work well together today:

 A good starting point to is to read the paper from JSAC (2010) then RFC6740 (2012).